 Steeped in a legacy of theater performance rooted in the visual tradition, Prague is home and host to some of the most innovative work in theatrical design and performance.
-This course will trace the genealogy of design influenced performance from its roots in the concentration camps of World War II where the practice of using found objects in imaginative ways began as a means for creating the world of the play to the later 20th century when theater artists invented new ways of communicating visually with their audiences as a means to escape censorship from totalitarian government officials.
+This course will trace the genealogy of design-influenced performance from its roots in the concentration camps of World War II, where the practice of using found objects in imaginative ways began as a means for creating the world of the play, to the latter 20th century, when theater artists invented new ways of communicating visually with their audiences as a means to escape censorship from totalitarian government officials.

 The course will include hands on workshops where we will explore tools and approaches for collaboration between the visual and performing arts as well as new ways of incorporating visual arts into storytelling and performance.

-Deposit (applied to program costs, non-refundable): TBA
+Deposit (applied to program costs, non-refundable): $400

-Housing Fee: TBA
+Housing Fee: $850

-NYU Registration and Services Fee: TBA
+NYU Registration & Services Fee: $510